 ENG 315 Adolescent Literature (.50 credit)

-One elective course selected to ensure the student has a total of 10.5 English courses, three of which must be 400-level courses, excluding ENG 440
+One elective course selected to ensure the student has a total of 10.5 English courses, three of which must be 400-level courses, excluding ENG 440.
+Students must also take COM 113 Communication in Contexts (or equivalent), which satisfies the licensure speech requirement.

 Elementary and early childhood education majors may choose a concentration in English by completing 4.5 credits in English in addition to ENG 105 and ENG 106.
 The standard five-course minor can be used to satisfy English concentration requirements.
 Students wishing to complete an endorsement at the middle school level* must complete a total of 4.5 credits (excluding ENG 105 and ENG 106).
 Students working on teaching endorsements in English must consult the Department of Education and the Department of English.

-*The Illinois State Board of Education (ISBE) requires that all candidates enrolled in the present Middle-Level Approval program complete the coursework on or before September 1, 2017 under current State-approved requirements, and have their Professional Education License (PEL) endorsement issued by September 1, 2018.
+*The Illinois State Board of Education requires that all candidates complete coursework for the present Middle Level Approval and have their Professional Educator License endorsement issued on or before January 31, 2018.